 - The 'greediness' of the agglomerative algorithm can be seen.
 The early fusion of clusters can preclude the later formation of more optimal clusters: Clusters fused early cannot be separated later even if the early fusion is incorrect.
-The negative effects of greediness are usually noticed at the higher levels of agglomeration (with smaller numbers of clusters). - Agglomerative hierarchical algorithm is very popular as it is very simple and its solution can be presented nicely by a dendrogram.
-In general, it is very quick also for some hundreds of units and users do not need to have an explicit idea about the number of clusters hidden within the data.
+The negative effects of greediness are usually noticed at the higher levels of agglomeration (with smaller numbers of clusters). - Agglomerative hierarchical procedures are very popular as they are very simple and their solutions can be presented nicely by dendrograms.
+In general, they are very quick also for some hundreds of units and users do not need to have an explicit idea about the number of clusters hidden within the data.